jamesaevans/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming-v2.md

 Keep these things in mind when sending events to HubSpot:

 - You must enable this integration in each Amplitude project you want to use it in.
-- Events from Amplitude will appear as Custom Behavioral Events in HubSpot.
+- Events from Amplitude appear as Custom Behavioral Events in HubSpot.
 - A HubSpot Enterprise Marketing Hub account is required to send Custom Behavioral Events.
 - Relevant limits for HubSpot events are:
     - HubSpot enforces strict API rate limits.
 You can find more information about these limits [here](https://developers.HubSpot.com/docs/api/usage-details).